badlydrawnrob/elm-playground/programming-elm/08-javascript/README.md

 > Javascript = 💩.
 > Use Elm for ease.

-We're using Elm-only instead of the Book's guide.
+Use Elm-only instead of the Book's guide.
 Javascript libraries may provide a nicer user experience, but it comes with a cost of readibility and mental load.

+## Sprint

-- A 3-field simple form
+> A simple form with 3 fields.

-- Elm-only UI for images
-- Image-preview only (ready for the server)
+- UI built with elm only
+- Image preview ready for server upload
+- Images extracted for simple file information
-- Storage with [`DataTransfer.files`](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/files) (not `localStorage`)[^1]
+- Images pulled from [`DataTransfer.files`](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/files) (not `localStorage`)[^1]
-- Read file information
+- Basic error messages

 ## Quickstart

+> Elm expects a regular `<script>` tag.
+> [ES modules](https://github.com/ChristophP/elm-esm) will need a build tool.

 ```terminal
 npm install